FermiQC/GaussianBasis.jl/README.md

  :cint2e_sph!
  :cint3c2e_sph!
  ```
- Otherwise you can check the file `GaussianBasis/src/Libcint.jl`.
-If you need to expose a new function you should do it here, don't forget to export the function afterwards!
+If you need to expose a new function you should do in that file, don't forget to export the function afterwards!

  > A note on conventions: original `libcint` functions do not have **!** at the end of their names, we add this to comply with Julia practices.
 For example, `cint1e_ovlp_sph` is exposed as `cint1e_ovlp_sph!`.
 The **!** indicates that the function is a [mutating function](https://docs.julialang.org/en/v1/manual/style-guide/#Use-naming-conventions-consistent-with-Julia-base/).